Privatix/dapp-smart-contract/README.md

 There are three npm scripts for deploy — `npm run deploy`, `npm run ropsten` and `npm run rinkeby`.

 * `npm run deploy` script deploys contract to local_geth network.
 Although it seems not much useful it provides information about deploys costs, you can see them in ganache.log.
 * `npm run ropsten` deploys contract into ropsten testnet.
-Becouse of ropsten's gas limit (4.7m) you can't deploy develop version of contract (target=dev).
+Because of ropsten's gas limit (4.7m) you can't deploy develop version of contract (target=dev).
 * `npm run rinkeby` deploys contract into rinkeby testnet.
 Rinkeby's gas limit is much more (~7m) wich makes possible deploy develop version of contract.

 After deploying, abi files are saved to current directory (root of project).